Solander Islands

+The Solander Islands / Hautere are three eroded remnant volcanic islets towards the western entrance of the Foveaux Strait just beyond New Zealand's South Island.
+The islands lie 40 km south of the coastline of Fiordland.

-The islands are the tip of a larger submerged volcano, roughly equivalent in size to Mount Taranaki.
-It was formerly believed that the volcano last erupted roughly 2 million years ago, but in 2008 radiometric dating of rock samples from the island found that it was between 150,000 and 400,000 years old.
+The islands are andesite rocks with the tip being a larger submerged stratovolcano, roughly equivalent in size to Mount Taranaki.
+It was formerly believed that the volcano last erupted roughly 2 million years ago, but in 2008 radiometric dating of rock samples from the main island found that it was between 150,000 and 400,000 years old.
+In 2013 it was discovered that Little Solander Island had been active even more recently at between 20 and 50,000 years ago.

+Administratively, the islands form part of Southland District, making them the only uninhabited outlying island group of New Zealand to be part of a local authority.